 Palestinian ID card-holders must use Amman’s Queen Alia International Airport

-Time to get to the West Bank from Tel Aviv airportAround 2 hours to the main major cities in the West Bank
+Time to get to the West Bank from Tel Aviv airportIt is around 2 hours to the major cities in the West Bank

 You will either fly to Israel or Jordan.
-In theory landing in Israel will allow you to reach Hebron or any city in the West Bank quicker than taking the more scenic route through Jordan.
+In theory, landing in Israel will allow you to reach Hebron or any city on the West Bank quicker than taking the more scenic route through Jordan.
 However, it is common to be held up for several hours with either option, though we promise that Palestine is worth the wait.

 International visitors often have many questions about how to reach the West Bank, Palestine and the Excellence Centre in Hebron.